opensearch-project/documentation-website/_field-types/supported-field-types/text.md

 # Text field type

-A text field type contains a string that is analyzed.
+A `text` field type contains a string that is analyzed.
 It is used for full-text search because it allows partial matches.
-Searches with multiple terms can match some but not all of them.
-Depending on the analyzer, results can be case insensitive, stemmed, stopwords removed, synonyms applied, and so on.
+Searches for multiple terms can match some but not all of them.
+Depending on the analyzer, results can be case insensitive, stemmed, have stopwords removed, have synonyms applied, and so on.

 If you need to use a field for exact-value search, map it as a [`keyword`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/keyword/) instead.
 {: .note }

-The [`match_only_text`]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/match-only-text/) field is a space-optimized version of the text field.
+The [`match_only_text`]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/match-only-text/) field is a space-optimized version of the `text` field.
 If you don't need to query phrases or use positional queries, map the field as `match_only_text` instead of `text`.
-Positional queries are queries for which the position of the term in the phrase matters, such as interval or span queries.
+Positional queries are queries in which the position of the term in the phrase is important, such as interval or span queries.
 {: .note}

 ## Example